marceluda/rp_lock-in_pid/TheApp/instruments/instruments_04_lock-in.md

 The most common operation way of a lock-in amplifier is to use a modulation signal (in this case, the local oscillator) to produce a controlled oscillation on one or several parameters of an experimental system under analysis.
-The system response will have, as well, a modulated part at the same frequency as the used oscillator.
+The system response will have, as well, a modulated component at the same frequency as the used oscillator.
 The system response plus environment noise will be the input signal $$s(t)$$ of the lock-in amplifier.

 <div class="alert alert-warning" role="alert">